Is your financial advisor a fiduciary?

 Who is a Fiduciary?

-Financial firms and professionals, who sell financial advice and ongoing services for fees, are fiduciaries.
-They have one of the following registrations:
+Financial firms and professionals, who are fiduciaries, have the following characteristics.
+They are:

 Who is not a Fiduciary?

-Financial firms and professionals, who sell investment products for commissions, are not fiduciaires.
-They have one of the following types of licenses:
+Financial firms and professionals, who are not fiduciaries, have the following characteristics.
+They are: